COSIMA/cosima-recipes/docs/guidelines.rst

    as a tooltip

 By default, the chosen thumbnail is the last matplotlib figure in the notebook.
-This can be changed by setting the ``thumbnail_figures`` key in the notebook metadata to the integer index of the desired figure.
+This can be changed by setting the ``thumbnail_figure`` key in the notebook metadata to the integer index of the desired figure.
+This can be done manually, in a text editor, or through the *Edit -> Edit Notebook Metadata* menu in jupyter.